timont02/cesp_timon/README.md

 # TicTacToe

 The programm "TicTacToe" is a computer game in RISC-V-Assembly language.<br>
 The user interface is a gamfield, which exists of 9 fields.
-To win the game, one player must own 3 fiels in a row, a column or a diagonal. <br>
+To win the game, one player must own three fiels in a row, a column or a diagonal. <br>

 ## Authors